MIXING AND MASTERING

 BY MICHAEL BRIGGS

 The purpose of Civil Online Mixing and Mastering is to take your recorded tracks and bring the best out of them by creating a high quality professional sounding album or song.
-I am a mixing and mastering engineer, not a producer.
-I will not stylistically change your song.
 My goal is to make your song sound as good as it can with the source material that you provide me.
 Please keep in mind when recording your material: the better quality I have to work with, the better the mix and master will be.

 Mixing (includes Mastering) is $35 per song for multiple songs.
 One song only is $50.